African Champions Zambia lose for a third time

 Zambia slipped to a 2-0 loss to Angola on Saturday, as both teams prepare for the African Cup of Nations that kicks off on 19 January in South Africa.

-It was a third straight defeat for the African champions after losing last month to Saudi Arabia
+It was a third straight defeat for the African champions after losing last month to Saudi Arabia and Tanzania.

 Zambia coach Herve Renard used 22 players for the game played in Soweto.